tvl83/DeveloperDocumentation/how-to-update-docs.md

 ### Main Navigation Menu

-This menu is the one on the top left and is our main navigation to move between sections like 'Getting Started', 'SDK', or 'Macrolab'.
+This menu is the one on the top left and is our main way of getting around between sections like 'Getting Started', 'SDK', or 'Macrolab'.
 It is auto-generated based in the contents of the folder `src/content/sphero`, in the case of the sphero platform
 , `src/content/ollie` for the ollie, it loos like this:

 ![Main Navigation Menu](src/assets/images/main-menu.png?raw=true "Main Navigation Menu")

-#### Add a new section to the Main Navigation Menu
+#### Adding a new section to the Main Navigation Menu

 All `.md` files inside the content folders for each platform will be parsed and added to the menu based on a few config lines at the top of each `.md` file.
 What this means is that if you wish to add a new section you need only